GUATEMALA - Medium Roast

 REGION: Guatemala

-ETHICS: Ethically and thoughtfully sourced from family farm cooperatives
+ETHICS: Organically, Ethically and thoughtfully sourced from women owned farm cooperatives

 GUATEMALA BREW RECIPE